shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Command

 At level 20, you can freely modify your spells.
-When you cast a spell in your bounded schools, you may apply one or more Bond Affinity options to it for free.
+When you cast a spell in your bonded schools, you may apply one or more Bond Affinity options to it for free.

 # Bending Styles